rodr0m4/minesweeper/README.md

 You can run the code locally with `go run cmd/rest/main.go`.

+## How to browse through the code

+You can first check in `routes.go` for the Handler method that represents that resource (if there are dependencies you can check for them in the `provide` package).

 ## Configuration

 * If the `PORT` env var is set it will use that port, otherwise it will default to `8080`